Fundamentals of Bible Teaching

 Have some Bible knowledge but keen to go more in depth?
 Join our enthusiastic bunch of people at our Heritage College venue for evenings of exploration.
 We can help you find answers to your puzzling questions, expose Bible threads of interest and delve deeper into God’s Word.

 Classes vary from week to week, but can include presentations, discussion or workshops.
-We enjoy supper together after the class.
+We enjoy supper together during the class.

 No need to register, just turn up on the night!